elzekool/magento2-rotate-encryption-keys/README.md

 ### Scan

-Run the script with the `scan-env` command to find keys in env.php that contain encrypted properties.
+Run the script with the `scan-env-php` command to find keys in env.php that contain encrypted properties.
 A list of paths are returned.

 ```
-php update-encryption.php scan-env
+php update-encryption.php scan-env-php
 ```

 Example output: